Tone of Voice: Definition and Implementation

-With all these elements defined you can now define your Tone of Voice.
-Your Tone of Voice should always be distinct, clear, consistent, effective, engaging and relevant.
+With all these elements defined, you can now express your Tone of Voice.
+Your Tone of Voice should always be distinct, clear, consistent, practical, engaging and relevant.
 And it should come across as personal, coherent, appropriate and trust-worthy to the target audience.

 Tone of Voice Guidelines

-Vocabulary and Grammar - specific syntax and punctuation use can input your message with a specific meaning
+- Vocabulary and Grammar - specific syntax and punctuation use can input your message with a particular meaning